Skip to main content

 Configure Self-Healing Tests for WebUI

-1. Go to Project Settings > Test Design > WebUI.
+1. Go to Project Settings > Test Design > WebUI and enable Self-healing execution.
+This is enabled by default.

 tip